Skip to content

 The Under Armour Project Rock BSR is brand new to the training shoe market and it’s already starting to gain some attention.
-Under Armour rolled out this model to provide Project Rock fans with more variety and a budget-friendly training shoe option.
+Under Armour rolled out this model to provide Project Rock fans with more variety and a budget-friendly options.

-Compared to the UA Project Rock 3 that has a price tag of $140.00 USD, the Project Rock BSR comes in at $100 USD.
+Compared to models like the UA PR 6, the Project Rock BSR comes in at $100.
 Normally, a decrease in price by that much can cause some hesitation in buyers, “Did the quality go down?”
-Also, with the release of the UA Project Rock 4, it’s even more important to consider your buying options.

 Reasons to Buy the UA Project Rock BSR